CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 - 405 Method Not Allowed: A request method is not supported for the requested resource.
 - 408 Request Timeout: The server timed out waiting for the request.
 - 500 Internal Server Error: A generic error message, given when an unexpected condition was encountered.
-- 501 Not Implemented: The server either does not recognize the request method, or it lacks the ability to fulfil the request.

 #### What is a API?
-An API (Application Programming Interface) is a set of features and rules that exist inside a software program (the application) enabling interaction with it through software - as opposed to a human user interface.
-The API can be seen as a simple contract (the interface) between the application offering it and other items, such as third party software or hardware.
-An application programming interface (API) is a set of subroutine definitions, communication protocols, and tools for building software.
+An API (Application Programming Interface) is a set of features and rules that exist inside a software program (the application) enabling interaction with it through software.
 In general terms, it is a set of clearly defined methods of communication among various components.
 A good API makes it easier to develop a computer program by providing all the building blocks.
 In Web development, an API is generally a set of code features (e.g. methods, properties, events, and URLs) that a developer can use in their apps for interacting with components of a user's web browser, or other software/hardware on the user's computer, or third party websites and services.
-When writing code for the Web, there are a great many Web APIs available.
+When writing code for the Web, there are many Web APIs available.
 Below is a list of all the APIs and interfaces (object types) that you may be able to use while developing your Web app or site.
 Web APIs are typically used with JavaScript, although this doesn't always have to be the case.

 **Examples:**
 Web APIs: DOM, Fetch API, Web Storage API...